joelbeedle/salsa/README.md

 - To save a map, click `File > Save As` and then enter a name when prompted.
 This will refresh the map registry, so if you want to use the map in a simulation straight away, you can.
 - To load a map, click `File > Load`, and select a map to load.

-- The testbed comes prepackaged with a few swarm algorithms, a drone configuration, and `Tree`s as targets.

 ## Extensibility